 A product strategy that creates compounding value

 Des: Absolutely.
 Speaking of new shit we wanted to build, last year, we rolled out Messenger 4, which is a whole new messenger, a new home screen, new design, new launches, new everything.
 We launched an App Store, where apps could exist inside the Messenger.
 We launched a public version of the Intercom App Store, where now you can actually search for these things on the web and find them.
 We launched Custom Bots, which was basically a way to start conversations and put a user down a certain bot-driven path.
-Then we launched Answer Bot, which is a way to understand and infer and automatically answer customers’ questions.
+Then we launched Answer Bot (now called Resolution Bot), which is a way to understand and infer and automatically answer customers’ questions.

 None of those things were requests from our sales team, nor were they requests from our current customers.
 All of them were net new things we wanted to do at the start of the year.
 But I remember a tweet you had out ages ago, Paul, where you said that strategies that reveal themselves in hindsight are your favorite type of strategy.